Magaztu/Busser/README.md

 Why's life so short?

-We went on walks, and you enjoyed it
+We went on walks, and you enjoyed it.

-We went to play, and I treasured it
+We went to play, and I treasured it.

 #### I'm sorry I wasn't enough for you
 #### I'm sorry I didn't do more for you

+But you're what I cherished the most.